Home » Recipes » Chewy No-Bake Peanut Butter Oatmeal Bars

 When I see the words peanut butter and honey combined, I know I’m in for a tasty treat.
 It’s a sweet and savory combination that I loved as a kid and haven’t outgrown to this day.
 It’s also the inspiration behind these super simple, no-bake peanut butter oatmeal bars.

-When I set out to make these bars the first time, I was in need of a quick post-hike treat.
-It had to be something homemade so that I could control the ingredients.
-It also needed to provide enough energy to hold us until dinner while not being a complete calorie bomb.
+When I set out to make these bars the first time, I was in need of a post-hike snack that I could quickly make from my pantry out of minimally processed ingredients.
+I wanted something that would provide enough energy to hold us until dinner without requiring refrigeration or making a mess.

 Overhead shot of a black tray with peanut butter oatmeal bars messily arranged.
 The tray is on a blue and beige checked napkin and a gray backdrop.